williamcaban/ocp4-sctp/README.md

     ```

 - Create a Service Account with cluster-admin privileges (required for now for SCTP sockets)
+    NOTE: This is NOT necesary in OCP 4.3.x versions
     ```
     oc create sa sctp-sa
     oc adm policy add-role-to-user cluster-admin -z sctp-sa